MonoGame/MonoGame.Library.OpenAL/README.md

-# MonoGame.Library.OpenAL

-This repository contains build scripts for building and deploying OpenAL for use with MonoGame.
+This package contains native libraries for OpenAL built for usage with MonoGame.